Smart Search Recommendation: Configuring Default Filters

 Grouping Filter Values

-You can group multiple related values together to create broader, more meaningful filter categories.
-This helps shoppers find products that share similar attributes and expands the range of search results.
+For Variant List and Metafields filters, you can group multiple related values together to create broader, more meaningful filter options.
+This helps shoppers find products that share similar attributes.
 For example:

 - Color: Group "Navy," "Royal," and "Sky Blue" under Blue.